 Studio Project: All MFA candidates must present for review at a public exhibition or other approved public venue.

-Other requirements: Continuation in the MFA program beyond the first 30 semester hours requires an evaluation and recommendation of the Graduate Advisory Committee.
+Other requirements: Continuation in the MFA program beyond the first 30 semester hours requires an evaluation and recommendation of the MFA Committee.